Summer is here!

 It’s one of their favorite summer activities.

-Playing with bubbles using a simple wand is fun, but it can get old pretty quickly.
+Playing with bubbles using a simple wand is fun, but here is another cool way to blow bubbles.

 Take full advantage of this wonderful weather and make some adorable bubble snakes!

 - empty water bottle

 - a small towel or an old sock

 - Using a pair of scissors, cut off the bottom of the water bottle.